Affiliation No: IA702, 94883

 Real-time and communicative media meaning discussion forums, video conferencing, virtual classrooms or other synchronous collaborative projects raise the quality of the learners’ participation.

-Further, this model is beneficial for many students as it is flexible enough to include students with different learning capabilities and styles.
+Further, this model is beneficial for many learners as it is flexible enough to include learners with different learning capabilities and styles.

 Implementation Strategies